watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 Below this directory you will find the following two directories:

 1. `client` - This directory includes both the HTML and JavaScript files that are used to launch the embedded client applciation.
-2. `sample` - This directory contains a sample Watson Assistant actions skill that can be used to demonstrate the fuctionality of this starter kit.
+2. `sample` - This directory contains a sample IBM watsonx Assistant actions skill that can be used to demonstrate the fuctionality of this starter kit.
 3. `images` - Images contained in this README.
 4. `videos` - Contains videos that demo this application.